 Bylaws are the rules and regulations that govern the operations of the organization.
 The reason you want to draft the rules at this early stage is that failure to do so would result in the non-profit being subjected to default rules set by the state.
 For assistance with By-law creation, please contact me.

-Download the articles of incorporation, fill in the required information, and send the documents by mail to the Pennsylvania Department of State, Bureau of Corporations and Charitable Organizations.
+Download the articles of incorporation, Form [DSCB:15-5306/7102] from the PA Website.
+Fill in the required information, and send the documents by mail to the Pennsylvania Department of State, Bureau of Corporations and Charitable Organizations or complete online.
 The filing fee is $125.
-Alongside the articles, you’ll need to submit a completed form DSCB:15-134A (Docketing Statement), necessary copies of form DSCB:19-17.2 (Consent to Appropriation of Name), and relevant governmental approvals.

 A records binder holds important documents such as bylaws, articles of incorporation, and minutes for proof of compliance.
 This is both good to have in digital and in print form.